6 STEPS TO PREPARING A SUSTAINABILITY REPORT

 GRI is an independent international organization that has pioneered corporate sustainability reporting since 1997.

-GRI remains the most popular framework for sustainability reporting, with 74% of G250 companies applied GRI framework in 2017 (source The KPMG Survey of Corporate Responsibility Reporting 2017).
+GRI remains the most popular framework for sustainability reporting, with 74% of G250 companies applying GRI framework in 2017 (source The KPMG Survey of Corporate Responsibility Reporting 2017).

 The GRI Sustainability Reporting Standards (GRI Standards) are the latest evolution of GRI’s sustainability reporting framework.
 They were published in October 2016.